Why We STILL Don't Use Palm Oil

 Palm oil and palm kernel products are widely used soap ingredients that we refuse to use.
-Yes, even the sustainably sourced version, and here is why.
+Yes, even the "sustainably sourced" version, and here is why.
 Palm oil and it's derivatives are found in over half of the products in the supermarket, including food, candles, soap, cosmetics, as well as being widely used as a cheaper and "green" fuel source.
 The good news is that it is a cheap versatile oil and does make inexpensive bubbly soap.
-The commercial process does make it a drying soap, but sadly that is what consumers have come to expect from all soap.
+The commercial "triple-milled" process does make it a drying soap, but sadly that is what consumers have come to expect from all soap.
 Or so they think.

 By now you may have read about the devastation being caused by this seemingly unquenchable demand for palm oil.
 The World Wildlife Fund writes "The (palm oil) industry is linked to major issues such as deforestation, habitat degradation, climate change, animal cruelty, and indigenous rights abuses in the countries where it is produced….300 football fields of rainforest is cleared each hour to make way for palm oil plantations.”

 This deforestation and loss of habitat is pushing many native species to extinction.
 Orangutans, who live only in the rainforests of Borneo and Sumatra (Indonesia), may be extinct in a decade, along with Asian tigers and Asian rhinos.
 The palm oil mania is causing massive deforestation, and what was mostly limited to Indonesia and Malaysia, this is now spreading to Central/South America and Africa.